 Pregnancy increases the blood flow to your mucous membranes, so it’s not unusual to have a stuffy nosed for most of pregnancy (that will resolve).

-But, if regular nose blowing doesn’t help, you can try a nasal rinse.
-However, if done too frequently, I think they can irritate the mucous membranes, so be thoughtful about how much/often you’re doing it.
+But, if regular nose blowing doesn’t help, you can try a nasal rinse (like with Neti pots) or saline nasal sprays (JUST saline).
+However, if done too frequently, I think they can irritate the mucous membranes and have harmful effects, so be thoughtful about how much/often you’re doing it.

 Flu during pregnancy

-First off, all pregnant woman should get a flu shot.
-We have had a death at my hospital from the flu, and it was SO horrible.
-Prevention is key.
+First off, all pregnant woman should get a flu vaccine (also called a flu shot) early in flu season.
+We have had a death at my hospital from the flu and it was SO horrible.
+Disease control & prevention is key.

 However, if you think you have the flu and are pregnant, call your doctor.
 They may want to order fluids and possibly antibiotics for any secondary infections.